-(c) sustainable use and protection of water and marine resources
+(c) sustainable use and protection of water and marine resources: 0%

-- (d) the transition to a circular economy
+(d) the transition to a circular economy: 0%

-- (e) pollution prevention and control
+(e) pollution prevention and control: 0%

-- (f) protection and restoration of biodiversity and ecosystems
+(f) protection and restoration of biodiversity and ecosystems: 0%

+Figures below 0.50% have been rounded to 0%.

-The figures disclosed, in accordance with regulatory guidelines, meant that the Fund was unable to collect reliable and complete information on the tax-matching proportion of the issuing companies.
-Quintet Private Bank S.A. has decided not to rely in its taxonomic alignment disclosures on equivalent information based on additional valuations and estimates.
-At that precise moment, a significant degree of estimation would be necessary, which would compromise the objective of producing a prudent result from such equivalent information.
+Except for climate change mitigation, tThe figures disclosed, in accordance with regulatory guidelines, mean that the sub-fund has not been able to collect reliable and complete information on the taxonomic alignment proportion of the issuing companies.
+Quintet has decided not to rely in its taxonomic alignment disclosures on equivalent information based on additional assessments and estimates.
+At that precise moment, a significant degree of estimation would be necessary, which would undermine the objective of producing a prudent result from such equivalent information.